Gauravkumaryadav4321/weatherapp/README.md

-# WeatherSense: Current Weather Conditions and City-based Forecast
+# WeatherApp: Current Weather Conditions and City-based Forecast

-WeatherSense: Current Weather Conditions and City-based Forecast is a web application that provides real-time weather information for your location or any city you search for.
+WeatherApp: Current Weather Conditions and City-based Forecast is a web application that provides real-time weather information for your location or any city you search for.
 Stay informed about the current temperature, wind speed, humidity, and cloud cover.
 Whether you want to plan your day, check the weather before a trip, or simply stay updated, WeatherApp has got you covered.
 With a user-friendly interface and accurate data from reputable weather APIs, you can trust WeatherApp to deliver reliable weather information whenever you need it.